Last Updated on:

 You want it loose enough to be able to wear your regular clothes underneath.

-And it’s preferable to wear long sleeves and pants, not shorts, under your beekeeping suit.
+It’s preferable to wear long sleeves and pants, not shorts, under your beekeeping suit.

-In this way, even if a bee should make it’s way under your suit, you will be more protected.
+Even if a bee should make it’s way under your suit, you will be more protected.

 Whatever your size is in clothes is what you should order in a beekeeping suit.